QuestChillz/Expanding-the-Root-Partition-for-OpenWrt-on-Raspberry-Pi/README.md

 sr0     11:0    1 1024M  0 rom
 ```

-Lastly, if you want to create an additional partition for other applications like what I did, you can repeat the same steps from No. x to x, but make sure that the additional partitions have some gaps in between them for safety, to avoid overlap.
-For example, since the ending sector for sdb2 was 20147455, you can have the starting sector for sdb3 be 20147455 + 1000 (which is 20148455).
+Lastly, if you want to create an additional partition for other applications like what I did, you can repeat the same partitioning, but make sure that the additional partitions have some gaps in between them for safety, to avoid overlap.
+For example, since the ending sector for sdb2 was 20147455, you can have the starting sector for sdb3 be 20147455 **+ 1000** (which is 20148455).